plone/buildout.jenkins/README.rst

 JENKINS BUILDOUT FOR PLONE PROJECTS
 ===================================

-buildout.jenkins allows you to easiely set up a buildout for Plone projects that the Jenkins CI-Server can use to generate reports for tests, test-coverage and code-analysis.
+buildout.jenkins allows you to easily set up a buildout for Plone projects that the Jenkins CI-Server can use to generate reports for tests, test-coverage and code-analysis.